-Dock season runs from May 1st through October 31st.
+Dock season runs May 1st through Oct.
+31st

 Public docks are available at Griggs, O'Shaughnessy, and Hoover Reservoirs.

 Please read below for additional boating regulations at City of Columbus Reservoirs

 Public Boat Dock Lottery

 The 2014 Public Boat Dock Lottery for Hoover Reservoir will be held at 9:00AM on Thursday April 24th 2014.
 This lottery is for new customers and returning customers that did not obtain a dock permit in 2013.
 Participants must provide a valid boat registration to obtain a dock permit.
 Bills of sale will fulfill this requirement until registration is processed.
 Participants arriving after 9:00AM will be served after the completion of the lottery.

 New customers for Griggs and O’Shaughnessy Reservoirs will be accepted on a first come, first served basis beginning Friday April 25th 2014.

 The 2014 Internal Switch Lottery will be held at 9:00AM on Tuesday April 22nd 2014.
 This lottery is for customers that obtained a dock or stake permit in 2013 and renewed for 2014 before the deadline.
 This lottery is to switch docks or marinas at any of the three reservoirs.